 "Sure thing," Cid said.

 "One second," she said.
 She went back into her room, and grabbed her lesson plans.
-Ironically—or perhaps not ironic at all—she hadn't touched them all day.
+She hadn't even touched them since the day before; small wonder.
 "All right, I'm ready.
-What did you want to talk about?" she asked, closing the door behind her and entering the corridor.
+What did you want to see me about?" she asked, closing the door behind her and entering the corridor.

 "Jus' wanted to cheer ya up," he said.
 He patted Rydia's back.
 "Everyone's concerned about ya, Rydia.
 It ain't jus' Edge and Kain.
 Cecil, Rosa, even some of the soldiers are bothered."

 She raised a brow.
 "Really?
 Even the soldiers?
 Why would they care?"